Lin Chuan

-Lin Chuan (林全 (Lîm Choân, Lin² Chʻüan², Lín Quán); born 13 December 1951) is a Taiwanese economist and politician who served as Premier of the Republic of China (Taiwan) from 2016 to 2017 under President Tsai Ing-wen.
-He served as Minister of Budget, Accounting and Statistics and Minister of Finance during Chen Shui-bian's presidency.
+Lin Chuan (林全 (Lîm Choân, Lin² Chʻüan², Lín Quán); born 13 December 1951) is a Taiwanese economist, lawyer, and politician who served as the Premier of the Republic of China from 2016 to 2017.
+He was the first cabinet head under the Tsai Ing-wen government.
+Before his premiership, he had also served as the Minister of Budget, Accounting and Statistics and Minister of Finance during Chen Shui-bian's presidency.

 Early life and education

-Lin is of Mainland Chinese descent, and was born in Kaohsiung on 13 December 1951.
-He graduated from Fu Jen Catholic University with a bachelor's degree in economics in 1974, before earning a master's in public finance from National Chengchi University in 1978.
-Lin returned to the study of economics in the United States, obtaining his doctorate in the subject at the University of Illinois at Urbana–Champaign in 1984.
+Lin was born in Kaohsiung to a waishengren family on 13 December 1951.
+His ancestral home is in Jiangsu and his family had ties with the Kuomintang.
+He graduated from Fu Jen Catholic University with a Bachelor of Laws (LL.B.) in 1974 and obtained a Master of Laws (LL.M.) from National Chengchi University in 1978.
+Lin then pursued graduate studies in the United States, earning his Master of Science (M.S.) in 1982 and his Ph.D. in economics from the University of Illinois at Urbana–Champaign in 1984.
+His doctoral dissertation, completed under economist Jan Brueckner, was titled, "The Incidence of the Property Tax."

 Career

 He served as the Minister of the Directorate-General of Budget, Accounting and Statistics of the Executive Yuan from 2000 to 2002 and Minister of Finance from 2002 to 2006.

 After stepping down as finance minister in 2006, Lin served on the board of multiple companies and led two think tanks.
 He also served within Taipei City Government as head of the city's finance department.

 Following Tsai Ing-wen's victory in the 2016 presidential election, Lin was selected as a co-convener of Tsai's transition team set up to manage the transfer of power from the outgoing Ma Ying-jeou administration.
 Soon after his appointment to the transition team, Lin became the subject of national media speculation linking him to several government posts within the Tsai administration.
 In February 2016, Lin was chosen to lead a task force that explored the possibility of joining the Trans-Pacific Partnership.